Gukkon/salon_wholesale/README.md

 11. Copy the code displayed to your clipboard and paste this into the Bucket Policy editor.
 Before saving add a '/*' to the end of the Resource key, then click 'Save'
 12. Navigate to the 'Access Control List' tab, click 'edit' and enable List for Everyone (public access) and accept the warning box
 13. From the AWS site search for 'IAM', click 'User Groups' and then click 'Create New Group'
-14. Name this group something that makes sense for the logic of your project, I named this 'manage-second-hand-shelf', then click 'Create Group'
+14. Name this group something that makes sense for the logic of your project, I named this 'manage-salon-wholesale', then click 'Create Group'
 15. From the IAM dashboard click 'Policies' then 'Create Policy'
 16. Click the 'JSON' tab and select 'import policy', search for 'S3' and import the 'AmazonS3FullAccess' policy
 17. Find your arn from the Bucket Policy page in S3 and copy it, paste this into the 'Resource' key in the JSON tab instead of the '*' value.
 The format should be